CSC510-2015-Axitron/project2/README.md

 ![bug label usage](https://cloud.githubusercontent.com/assets/6590396/7311451/86d05780-ea0a-11e4-8302-3290c06b5cc8.png)

+Groups 2, 4, and 5 did not use bug labels, and thus are excluded from this visualization.

 #### (8) Number of Comments on an Issue

 This is another boxplot used to describe the average nubmer of comments per issue that a particular group had.
 The idea is that the more discussion a group has per issue the better.

 ![number of comments on an issue](https://cloud.githubusercontent.com/assets/6590396/7281800/d76cadc2-e8f9-11e4-8328-0475e96dd5d8.png)

+As with the user pie plots, group 7 had only one user, and that user did not talk to themselves extensively, hence the very small bar.

 #### (9) Nonlinear Progress Momentum